Find Affordable College Courses

 Grand Rapids, MI

-Grand Rapids Community College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #18 on the list.
-Located in the medium-sized city of Grand Rapids, Grand Rapids Community College is a public college with a fairly large student population.
+Grand Rapids Community College landed the #18 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
+Located in the midsize city of Grand Rapids, Grand Rapids Community College is a public school with a fairly large student population.

 Women make up 89% of the medical assisting majors at the school.